kiran-sumant/ObsidianKM/Academic/Centenary Seminar 2024-04-16.md

 - NLRP3 inflammasome complex
 - TLR4 agonist

+Advax vs CPG(current vaxxination in use)
+CPG in conjunction with other factors enhances immunity.
+CPG also only works 7 days after injection Researchers on the project believe that the CPG vaccine in mothers actually inhibit TB protection in offspring.

 ## What did the speaker discover?
 Discovered Advax-CpG55.2 doesn't activate the NF-kB signalling pathway in vitro.